 If it had got this big without spreading, it was unlikely to be majorly aggressive, though it might still very well have malignant potential.

-We got her stable, closed the wound and recovered her from GA.
+At West Midlands Referrals, we got her stable, closed the wound and recovered her from GA.

-The afternoon required constant intensive nursing care as we juggled giving enough fluid and plasma to keep her blood pressure high enough and her heart rate down, while avoiding overly diluting her diminished stock of red blood cells; we stayed on top of her analgesia; we watched closed for any sign of intra-abdominal bleeding and we watched her carefully for any sign of a transfusion reaction.
+The afternoon required constant intensive nursing care as we juggled giving enough fluid and plasma to keep her blood pressure high enough and her heart rate down while avoiding overly diluting her diminished stock of red blood cells; we stayed on top of her analgesia; we watched closed for any sign of intra-abdominal bleeding, and we watched her carefully for any sign of a transfusion reaction.
 She was kept hooked up to a multi-parameter monitor in her kennel.

-The owner was kept in the loop by phone, and they were teetering around requesting euthanasia but we urged them to tough it out.
+The owner was kept in the loop by phone, and they were teetering around requesting euthanasia, but we urged them to tough it out.

 If ever there was a dog that played Russian Roulette, it was this one!